The major Australian consumer dairy products are drinking milk, cheese, butter and butter blends, and yogurt.

 Source: Dairy manufactuers and Dairy Australia

-Per capita consumption of drinking milk is currently estimated at around 106 litres, growing strongly over the last two years, and at very high levels compared to many countries - thanks in no small part to the expansion of the ‘coffee-culture’ in Australia during the last decade.
+Per capita consumption of drinking milk is currently estimated at around 107 litres, growing strongly over the last two years, and at very high levels compared to many countries—thanks in no small part to the expansion of the ‘coffee culture’ in Australia during the last decade.

-Cheese consumption has stabilised in recent years at nearly 13kg per person; as has the split between cheddar to non-cheddar varieties - with approxiamately 60% being cheddar types and the remaining 40% spread across the wide range of non-cheddar cheese varieties available in Australia.
+Cheese consumption has stabilised in recent years at around 13.5 kg per person; as has the split between cheddar to non-cheddar varieties—with nearly 55% being cheddar types and the remaining 45% spread across the wide range of non-cheddar cheese varieties available in Australia.

-Annual per capita consumption of butter in Australia is just below 4 kgs.
-The introduction of butter and vegetable oil based dairy blends in the early-1990’s—which are easier to spread and lower in saturated fats—helped stabilise a long-term decline.
-Consumers are also interested in the ‘naturalness’ of butter, together with its superior taste and cooking functionality.
+Annual per capita consumption of butter in Australia is around 3.7 kgs.
+Consumers continue to remain interested in the ‘naturalness’ of butter, together with its superior taste and cooking functionality.

-Yogurt is the ultimate ‘healthy snack’ for time-pressed consumers, combining both convenience and health attributes; with per capita consumption at just over 7kg per year.
+Yogurt is the ultimate ‘healthy snack’ for time-pressed consumers, combining both convenience and health attributes; with per capita consumption just over 7.5 kg per year.